arskom/spyne/README.rst

 About
 *****

-Rpclib seeks to save the protocol implementers the hassle of implementing their own remote procedure call api and the application programmers the hassle of jumping through hoops just to expose a service using multiple protocols and transports.
+Rpclib aims to save the protocol implementers the hassle of implementing their own remote procedure call api and the application programmers the hassle of jumping through hoops just to expose a service using multiple protocols and transports.